 Water sports, beach activities and the Cove Pool are all ideal for children although please note that there isn't a children's club at the hotel.
 The villas are best for families as they are private units with interconnecting bedrooms.

 Perfect for honeymooners, Cape Weligama is very private and the need to leave your residence is minimal.
 Spa treatments, dinners and sundowners can all be arranged at your room; either near the pool or on your veranda.
-Private dining elsewhere can also be arranged, there are lots of options.
+Private dining elsewhere can also be arranged, and there are lots of options.
 The hotel can also arrange private excursions, cooking classes or something more active, including diving, surfing or cycling.

 Facilities and activities

 In addition to each Watta's pool, Cape Weligama also boasts the 20 m Cove Pool and the impressive 60 m Moon Pool, which has 270-degree ocean views.
-Underneath the Moon pool is the Cybex Gymnasium as well as the Moon Bar.
+Underneath the Moon Pool is the Cybex Gymnasium as well as the Moon Bar.
 Here, casual drinks can be enjoyed, movie nights are held and unmissable international sports fixtures are screened.

 The beaches either side of the hotel are public but quiet due to the lack of other hotels in the area.
 The eastern beach is home to the professionally-staffed sports centre, which is the place to arrange all activities or from where to hire equipment.
 Swim, snorkel, kayak, or learn to surf and dive.
 PADI courses are available.
 Sunset cruises, whale and dolphin watching and fishing are all possible too.